Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

 To further assess the reliability of the adaptively trained PIRBFNN at additional locations, we sampled eight test points in the vicinity of the point $(1, 1, 1, 1)$.
 The approximation quality of the network at these points was also evaluated against reference solutions obtained via the Monte Carlo method.
-In the adaptive training process outlined above, the PIRBFNN initially had $3500$ neurons in its hidden layer.
-Neurons were added incrementally in $6$ stages, ultimately reaching a final network size of $4700$ neurons upon convergence.
-The seventh column of Table \ref{tab:basoptionvalue} presents the predicted option values at $t = 0$ for the selected points, obtained using the trained PIRBFNN under this adaptive configuration.
+Using the same hyperparameters $(k, m, s, w, \epsilon)$ as the previous experiment for adaptive training, Table \ref{tab:basoptionvalue} presents the predicted option values at $t = 0$ for the selected points, obtained using the trained PIRBFNN with different initial number of RBF neurons $N$ in their network architectures.
 The simulation results demonstrate that the adaptively trained PIRBFNN still maintains excellent performance at the newly sampled points.
-Notably, for the challenging four-asset option pricing model, the RMSE achieves an order of $10^{-3}$ after training.
-Meanwhile, using the same hyperparameters $(k, m, w, s, \epsilon)$ as the previous experiment for adaptive training, Table \ref{tab:basoptionvalue} also compares the approximation results from PIRBFNNs with varying initial neuron counts $N$ in their network architectures.
-It can be observed that prediction accuracy exhibits a steady improvement with the increasing number of hidden neurons.
-Nevertheless, grounded on the experimental findings, it is advisable to initiate training with a compact network architecture to reduce the risk of overfitting that could compromise network performance.
-Leveraging the adaptive learning strategy proposed in this study, the network can be incrementally expanded during training, thereby ensuring robust predictive capability upon convergence as defined by the stopping criteria.
+Notably, for the challenging four-asset option pricing model, the error achieves an order of $10^{-3}$ after training.
+Furthermore, it can be observed that prediction accuracy exhibits a pretty stability with the increasing number of initial neurons.
+Grounded in the experimental findings, it is also advisable to initiate training with a compact network architecture for the adaptive trained PIRBFNN.
+Leveraging the learning strategy proposed in this study, the network can be incrementally expanded during training, thereby ensuring accurate and stable predictive capability upon convergence as defined by the stopping criteria.

 When the prices of all four underlying assets are set to the same value $S$ ranging from $0$ to $4$, Fig.~\ref{fig:basoptionprofile} illustrates the price evolution curves of the four-asset basket call option in relation to $S$ when time $t=T$ and $t=0$, which are predicted by the PIRBFNN with the best performance reported in Table \ref{tab:basoptionvalue}.
 The green curve represents $t=T$, while the blue curve corresponds to $t=0$.
+As can be observed from this figure, the solution values behave as expected in the strike region and for larger values of $S$; however, near $S=0$, both the solution and the initial condition exhibit small spurious oscillations.